-24. What are the changes in eligibility conditions compared with EIC Work Programme 2023?
+24. What are the changes in eligibility conditions compared with WP2023?

-In the EIC Work Programme 2024 (p.50-51), new projects will be eligible to submit to EIC Transition including other projects when the projects results on which the proposal is based concern: those directly funded under Horizon 2020 Societal Challenges and Leadership in Industrial Technologies programme parts, and those funded under Horizon Europe Pillar II with an eligible TRL.
+In the WP2024 new projects will be eligible to submit to EIC Transition:

+Other projects directly funded under Horizon 2020 Societal challenges and Leadership in Industrial Technologies and under Europe pillar II, with an eligible TRL.